Complaints and Whistleblowing

 Whistleblower Provisions Webinars

-AISNSW Legal Consultant, Charles Alexander, and Senior Director School Services, Cathy Lovell, will hold webinars for AISNSW member schools on 23 and 25 July to outline key elements of the whistleblower provisions and what it will mean for schools.
+AISNSW Legal Consultant, Charles Alexander, and Senior Director School Services, Cathy Lovell, held webinars for AISNSW member schools in July 2019 to outline key elements of the whistleblower provisions and what it will mean for schools.